 The bus from Athens to Ioannina takes approximately 5.5 hours.
 It takes approximately 3.5 hours to reach Thessaloniki from Ioannina.

-Do you have any further questions about planning a trip to Ioannina?
-I’ve been living in Athens for the last three years and I have visited Ioannina on numerous occasions.
+Do you have any further questions about planning a trip to Ioannina Greece?
+I’ve been living in Athens since 2017 and I have visited Ioannina on numerous occasions.